cakephp/docs/en/tutorials-and-examples/bookmarks/authentication.rst

 Fixing List view and Forms
 ==========================

-While view and delete, are working edit, add and index have a few problems:
+While view and delete are working, edit, add and index have a few problems:

 #.
 When adding a bookmark you can choose the user.
 #.
 When editing a bookmark you can choose the user.
 #.
 The list page shows bookmarks from other users.

-Lets tackle the add form first.
+Let's tackle the add form first.
 To begin with remove the ``input('user_id')`` from ``src/Template/Bookmarks/add.ctp``.
 With that removed, we'll also update the add method to look like::